m417z/ntdoc/descriptions/ntsystemdebugcontrol.md

-Function `NtSystemDebugControl` is used by some low-level debuggers written by *Microsoft* and avaiable typically in *DDK*.
+Function `NtSystemDebugControl` is used by some low-level debuggers written by *Microsoft* and available typically in *DDK*.

 ### Command

 Command request for system.
-Command's codes are avaiable in enumeration type `SYSDBG_COMMAND`.
+Command's codes are available in enumeration type `SYSDBG_COMMAND`.

 ### InputBuffer